RizkyFahrizal/capstone-project-C242-PS434/cc/capstone-pawon-backend/README.md

-# Hello, there!.
-Let's deploy back-end part with Cloud Run Functions 🚀🚀
+# deploy back-end part with Cloud Run

 1. Build Docker by dockerfile